ZarnackGroup/racoon_clip/docs/index.rst

 Requirements
 ================

-- Docker / Singularity / Apptainer
-or
+- conda
 - python =3.9.0
 - mamba >= 1.3.1

+or Docker / Apptainer (SingularityCE is not supported)